Taiizor/Fragile/Features.md

 # Fragile Library Features

 Fragile is a custom file archiving library for .NET that provides advanced features beyond standard archiving capabilities.
-The library is designed to create robust and secure archives with support for various compression, encryption, and data integrity mechanisms.
+The library is designed to create robust and secure archives with support for various compression, encryption and data integrity mechanisms.

 ## Core Features